jyock97/unity_2d_action_platformer/README.md

    4. ### Death

-      When the life of the Player gets to 0, the Player die.
+      When the life of the Player gets to 0, the Player dies.

       Transition to the Game Over Menu.